ovspianist/quartz/content/Martin Eden (Film).md

 With top-notch performance delivered by [[@Luca Marinelli]], lush and vintage cinematography shot in 16 mm film, and the occasional poetic documentary footage revealing Martin’s inner thoughts.
 I highly recommend this film if you want to take a break from the 8k high definition craze.

+ With top-notch performance delivered by [[@Luca Marinelli]], lush and vintage cinematography shot in 16 mm film, and the occasional poetic documentary footage revealing Martin’s inner thoughts.
+I highly recommend this film if you want to take a break from the 8k high definition craze.